Friday, March 27, 2026

 -- Step 2: Of the rows just updated, those where status = 'TERMINATED' are deleted

-Both WHEN MATCHED and WHEN NOT MATCHED are optional in a MERGE statement.
-You can include just one of them if you only need to handle one case.
+Both WHEN MATCHED and WHEN NOT MATCHED are optional.
+You only need to include the clauses you actually need.

 -- UPDATE only — no INSERT for new rows